ARCTraining/hpc2-software/book/course/theory.md

 ## Software

-### What is Software ?
+### What is software?

 * Software is the name given to executable computer programs.
 * Software can include one or more executable, library, configuration, data, asset  files.
-* Software can be run by the user or automatically by the Operating System.
+* Software can be run by the user or automatically by the operating system.
 * Multiple pieces of software can be packaged together such as the Anaconda installer or Microsoft Office.

 ### Installing software